 New types of incident requests are driving NOAA to proactively plan for the future of Incident Meteorologist support.

 Incidents such as hazardous material and oil spills, along with high impact national events such as Hurricane Katrina, point toward a future of critical weather information support for the entire emergency management community.
 To prepare for this critical emergency support, NOAA has invested additional resources in the Incident Meteorologist program that will allow faster incident response times and increased forecast accuracy during critical events.
-Mobile forecasting laptops, satellite dishes and on-site observing equipment will be added or upgraded at 5 coastal locations this year.
-In addition, the entire Incident Meteorologist program is being supported with new capability to respond not only to coastal incidents, but to high impact environmental all-hazard events.
+Mobile forecasting laptops, global satellite platforms and on-site observing equipment are all part of the standard IMET kit.
+The Incident Meteorologist program is supported to respond to several types of high-impact environmental all-hazard events.